StefanPlizga/lumt/README.md

 # Documentation
 Documentation is available here: [LUMT Documentation](docs/Documentation.md)

-# Using LUMT with Lync Server 2013
+# LUMT Download
+All versions are available in the [Releases](https://github.com/StefanPlizga/lumt/releases) section
+* Latest vestion (1.5.0.0) for Skype for Business Server 2015.
-Version 1.4.0.0 must be used with Lync Server 2013.
-It can be found in the [Releases](releases) page.
+* Version 1.4.0.0 for Lync Server 2013.